mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 ---

-MkDocs includes a couple [built-in themes] as well as various [third party themes], all of which can easily be customized with [extra CSS or JavaScript][docs_dir] or overridden from the theme's [custom_dir].
+elstir includes a couple [built-in themes] as well as various [third party themes], all of which can easily be customized with [extra CSS or JavaScript][docs_dir] or overridden from the theme's [custom_dir].
 You can also create your own [custom theme] from the ground up for your documentation.

-To use a theme that is included in MkDocs, simply add this to your `mkdocs.yml` config file.
+To use a theme that is included in elstir, simply add this to your `elstir.yml` config file.

     theme: readthedocs